 6

-The White Hart Hotel is one of the most premier hotels in the Yorkshire town of Harrogate, around half-an-hour away from York.
-One of the town’s best boutique gay hotels in Yorkshire, the hotel ticks all boxes for a perfect gaycation – a popular bar, a fresh design, and a fun, avant-garde style.
+Best boutique hotel.
+The White Hart Hotel is one of the premier hotels in the Yorkshire town of Harrogate, around half an hour away from York.
+One of the town’s best boutique gay hotels in Yorkshire, the hotel ticks all boxes for a perfect gaycation.
+Not only does it have a popular bar, but it also has a fresh design and a fun, avant-garde style.

 Check Rates on: